tango-controls/tango-doc/source/index.rst

   an overview of Tango Controls concepts, procedures for installation and starting the system as well as *Getting started* tutorials.

+* :doc:`development/index` provide description of API and information for **Developers** needed for development of :term:`Device Servers <device server>` and client applications.

+* :doc:`administration/index` section is important mainly for **System Administrators**.
+However, it may provide some information for both **End Users** and **Developers**, too.
+It contains useful information on Tango Controls system deployment, startup and maintenance.

-* :doc:`Tools and libraries </tools-and-extensions/tools>`.
+* :doc:`Tools and extensions <tools-and-extensions/tools>`.
 Tango comes with lot of command line, graphical toolkits and programming tools for its management, developing graphical applications and connecting with other systems and applications.
+All, **End Users**, **Developers** and **System Adminstrators** should look there for toolkits' manuals.

-* :doc:`Tutorials <tutorials/index>` and :doc:`HOWTOs <how-to/index>` give step by step guidance and teach you how to work with Tango Controls.
+* :doc:`Tutorials and HOWTOs <tutorials-and-howtos/index>` give step by step guidance and teach you how to work with Tango Controls.

-* :doc:`Advanced topics </advanced>` where you will find articles on some specific topics regarding system configuration or internal details.

 * :doc:`Table of Contents <contents>` provides access to all documents.

-* If you want to contribute to the documentation please read the document :doc:`How to work with Tango Controls documentation <documentation-guide>`.
+* If you want to contribute to the documentation please read the document :doc:`How to work with Tango Controls documentation <development/contribution/documentation-guide>`.

 Indices and tables